obsidianmd/obsidian-help/en/User interface/Tabs.md

   - Pane layout
   - User interface/Use tabs in Obsidian
 ---
+Tabs in Obsidian work much like tabs in other apps, such as web browsers.

 You can open as many tabs as you want in Obsidian.
-You can also arrange tabs to create custom layouts that persist until the next time you open the application.
+You can also arrange tabs to create custom layouts that persist until the next time you open the app.

 ## Open a new tab